RobinMalfait/taco/README.md

 #### Inheritance

 Scripts inherit scripts from **parent** directories.
 This allows you to set the `npm run test` only once in a shared folder.
 In my case, I did this in a `~/github.com/tailwindlabs` folder.
+Commands defined in deeper directories win over the ones from parent directories.

 This is how I use it personally: